-The following formula is used to calculate the density from the molar mass and molar volume.
+The following formula is used to calculate density from molar mass and molar volume (where Vm is the actual molar volume at the stated conditions/phase).
+For an ideal gas, Vm = RT/P, so ρ = M·P/(R·T).

 Variables: